scalar-labs/scalardb/docs/backup-restore.md

 Another way to create a transactionally consistent backup is to create a backup while ScalarDB Cluster does not have any outstanding transactions.
 Creating the backup depends on the following:

-- If the underlying database has a point-in-time snapshot or backup feature, you can create a backup during the period.
+- If the underlying database has a point-in-time snapshot or backup feature, you can create a backup during the period when no outstanding transactions exist.
-- If the underlying database has a point-in-time restore or recovery (PITR) feature, you can set a restore point to a time (preferably the mid-time) in the pause duration period.
+- If the underlying database has a point-in-time restore or recovery (PITR) feature, you can set a restore point to a time (preferably the mid-time) in the pause duration period when no outstanding transactions exist.

 {% capture notice--info %}
 **Note**